bark-protocol/crowdfunding-application/README.md

    - Third-party APIs for identity verification and data aggregation.

 5. **Payments Gateway**:
-   - **Solana Pay**: @solana/pay is a JavaScript library for facilitating commerce on Solana by using a token transfer URL scheme.
-The URL scheme ensures that no matter the wallet or service used, the payment request must be created and interpreted in one standard way.
+   - **Solana Pay**: @solana/pay is a JavaScript library for facilitating commerce on Solana using a token transfer URL scheme.
+The URL scheme ensures that payment requests are created and interpreted consistently across different wallets or services.
    - **BARK Web3 Payments Gateway**: Supports donations and payments in BARK, SOL, and USDC, offering flexibility and convenience.

 6. **Payments Widget**: